EvanNotFound/redefine-demo/source/_posts/markdown-test.md

 end tell
 ```

 A code block continues until it reaches a line that is not indented (or the end of the article).
 Within a code block, ampersands (`&`) and angle brackets (`<` and `>`) are automatically converted into HTML entities.

-This makes it very easy to include example HTML source code using Markdown -- just paste it and indent it, and Markdown will handle the hassle of encoding the ampersands and angle brackets.
 For example, this:

 ```html
 <div class="footer">